 About the Finance Area

 The Finance Area Faculty host an active seminar series where leading finance scholars from all over the world (many of whom teach at Georgetown University) present papers.
 Additionally, there is a “Brown Bag” seminar series where faculty members present cutting-edge research to their colleagues.
-The Center for Financial Markets and Policy is also engaged in hosting conferences and visiting scholars (such as Nobel Prize Winner Robert Engle), and supporting the research agendas of the area’s faculty.

 Furthermore, the Georgetown University Wall Street Alliance comprises over 6,000 Georgetown alumni, parents and friends involved in the New York financial community.
 The Wall Street Alliance regularly sponsors networking events and engaging presentations for members.
 Previous engagements have featured prominent speakers such as: